MidnightDreamerX17/skill20/Races/Gnome.md

 - -2 Constitution
 - +2 Intelligence

 Collective Gnomish Consciousness - Gnomes can maintain physical contact in order to share spell energies, psionic power points, and chi power points.
+The recipient must possess the skill levels that would allow them to have the power normally.
+For example, a Gnome sharing Cleric spell energies requires the recipient to have the Cleric Power skill.

 Innate Magical Playfulness - Gnomes can memorize any Illusionist spell of the 0th circle into any memorization slot, without needing a spellbook.